FlingoDoa/huntervsspeedrunner/README.md

 * /hunter stop - stop the game
 * /hunterreload - reload plugin
 * /hunterworld - create a location for the event (write immediately), also works to recreate the world of the event
-* Also some settings are made in config.yml / In the next version I will add explanations for each type
+* Also some settings are made in config.yml
 -----------------------------------------------------------------
 ## Localization:
 * Russian